DavidTPate/pendragon/README.md

 receives a +3 modifier when rolling on the Child Survival table and a +5 modifier on the Childbirth table.

 ### Clothing Value
-For all grades of maintenance, reduce the character’s best suit of clothing to half its previous value.
+For all grades of maintenance, reduce the character's best suit of clothing to half its previous value.
 This reflects the fact that even the most expensive formal clothes go quickly out of style, in addition to suffering normal wear and tear.
 New clothes can be purchased if the knight has the means (again, see [Standards of Living](#standards-of-living).